Media in Seattle: Newspapers

 The most prominent weeklies are the Seattle Weekly and The Stranger.
 Both consider themselves alternative papers.
 The Stranger, founded in 1992, is locally owned and has a younger and hipper readership.
 The Seattle Weekly, founded in 1976, has a longstanding reputation for in-depth coverage of the arts and local politics.
 It was purchased in 2000 by Village Voice Media, which in turn was acquired in 2005 by New Times Media.
 New Times Media has decreased the Weekly's emphasis on politics.
 Other weekly papers are the Seattle Gay News and Real Change, an activist paper sold by homeless and low-income people.
 The Puget Sound Business Journal covers the local economy.
-The Rocket, a long-running weekly paper devoted to the music scene, stopped publishing in 2000.
+The Rocket, a long-running weekly magazine devoted to the music scene, stopped publishing in 2000.

 Seattle is also home to several ethnic newspapers.
 Among these are the African American papers The Facts and the Seattle Medium; the Asian American papers the Northwest Asian Weekly, Seattle Chinese Post, and the International Examiner; and the JTNews (formerly the Jewish Transcript).
 There are also numerous neighborhood newspapers, such as the Seattle Sun and Star, the West Seattle Herald, the Ballard News-Tribune, and the papers of the Pacific Publishing Company, which include the Queen Anne News, Magnolia News, North Seattle Herald-Outlook, Capitol Hill Times, Beacon Hill News & South District Journal, and the Madison Park Times.